pschool-in/curriculum/content/grammar/new-topics/common occupations.md

 ### 10. Electrician

 An electrician has complete knowledge about the electric wires.
-They come in handy each time we face fluctuations in current or powercut.
+They help us each time we face fluctuations in current or powercut.
 Electricity can be very dangerous and therefore we must always contact an electrician if we face any problem.

 ### 11. Baker

 A baker is a person who works at a bakery.
-They sell and bake all the baked food like cakes, pastries, pancakes, muffins, donuts, etc.
+They sell and bake food like cakes, pastries, pancakes, muffins, donuts, etc.

 ### 12. Writer